 - Dispute charges through your credit card company

-- Dispute any negative information on your credit file caused by the fraud
+- Dispute any negative accounts on your credit file caused by the fraud

-If you feel comfortable handling these tasks (and more) on your own, you can probably get by on a credit monitoring service that alerts you to any changes in your credit files without any extra support.
+If you feel comfortable handling these tasks (and more) on your own, you can probably get by with a service that alerts you of any changes in your credit files without any extra support.

-However, if you want to monitor for things like your personal information appearing online on well-known financial black markets, and assistance with getting your financial future back in order, a more comprehensive credit monitoring service just makes sense.
+However, a more complete credit monitoring service makes sense if you want to monitor for things like your personal information appearing online on well-known financial black markets.

-When it comes to comprehensive credit monitoring, there are several options on the market:
+When it comes to credit monitoring, there are several options on the market:

-LifeLock is a well-known credit monitoring service that provides several levels of identity theft protection.
+LifeLock is a well-known company that provides several levels of identity protection.

 Their standard service provides monitoring of black-market websites to notify you if your personal information has been compromised.